 Google Maps for Mobile on a Symbian Device

-On the other side, Google Maps for Mobile wasn’t a big success, mostly thanks to the fact that smartphones weren’t nearly as popular as they are today.
+On the other side, Google Maps for Mobile wasn’t a big success mostly thanks to the fact that smartphones weren’t nearly as popular as they are today.
 The app was available for Symbian smartphones, but it didn’t really start to grow until Google offered the app for BlackBerry devices.
-And then, when Google and Apple inked a deal, making Google Maps a default maps app for the iPhone.
+And then Google and Apple inked a deal, making Google Maps a default maps app for the iPhone.
 Back in 2007, Apple didn’t have a similar product, so they had to give Google Maps the spot on the iPhone.

-This made Google Maps for Mobile extremely popular, and the deal created a huge and loyal following for the app, which will be of great help when Google launch their own smartphone OS, Android.
+This made Google Maps for Mobile extremely popular, and the deal created a huge and loyal following for the app which will be of great help when Google launch their own smartphone OS, Android.
 Apple and Google were in an uneasy alliance, with Apple didn’t let Google to work on the interface and refusing to hand over user data to make Google Maps more accurate.
 The deal ended in 2012 when Apple offered their own Apple Maps, which took a few years before getting near the quality of Google Maps.

 The birth of Android and the presence of Google Maps on the iPhone gave Google Maps a huge push forward.
 Smartphones became mainstream, and everyone soon had one.
 And one of the most important app on each and every smartphone was (and still is) a digital maps app.
 And Google had a perfect one in the form of Google Maps for Mobile.
 This made Google Maps extremely popular, and it broadened the user base.
 Now, not only you could search maps on your browser, but you could also use them on your phone.

-Apple deal along with the rise of Android was the defining time for Google Maps in becoming one of the most popular services in the world.
+Apple deal along with the rise of Android was the defining time period for Google Maps for becoming one of the most popular services in the world.
 Google managed to rise above all others and today is the biggest map provider in the world.
 The company has two satellites for capturing new satellite images and is updating its maps and satellite view all the time.
 In less than five years Google Maps took over the digital map world, and we all use it today.
 With billions of daily users, Google Maps is a behemoth and one of the most important parts of the biggest internet company in the world.